 We are audiovisual and video production experts, and there’s not one law degree among us.
 Please do your own research and consult actual legal experts.
 We advise erring on the side of caution to avoid flags and strikes on our streaming platform accounts.
 In addition, we value the work of musical artists and support efforts to protect their copyrights.

-Are you planning a media project or virtual event and need a professional production partner?
+Are you planning a video project or virtual event and need a professional production partner?
 Contact us to discuss your video and event goals.
-We offer entirely virtual, in-studio, on-location, and hybrid virtual event production services.
+We offer entirely virtual, in-studio, on-location, and hybrid event production services.